 This setting is even more critical when you play games on your laptop.
-It’s because manufactures deliberately make your laptop under-perform in order to prolong its battery life.
-With High Performance mode turned on, you’ll hopefully get a better performance.
+It’s because manufacturers deliberately make your laptop under-perform in order to prolong its battery life.
+With High Performance mode turned on, you’ll hopefully get better performance.

 3. Changes in MCSS Service

 Most PC games use a windows services called “Multimedia Class Scheduler”(MCSS).
 There’s nothing really wrong in this service except for the fact that it only utilizes 80% of your total CPU processing power.

 In order to utilize that 20%, you have to make some changes in Windows Registry Editor.

 Note: Making any invalid changes in registry editor of your PC can create some unwanted problems in your PC.
 So it’s good to have a backup of registry file before you make any changes

 OK, Here’s how you can make changes in MCSS service:

 - Type Regedit into the search bar in order to launch Registry Editor

 - Once you’ve opened it, Go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile